Information about ECT

 ECT should be given.

-from an independent specialist who is not directly involved in the
+specialist who is not directly involved in the person's care.
+The

 Mental Capacity Act